shader-slang/spec/proposals/041-variadic-pack-count-constraints.md

 Related Work
 ------------

-C++ templates can express similar relationships using non-type template parameters and template constraints, but those constraints are evaluated in the template instantiation model rather than Slang's first-class generic and witness system.
+C++ templates can express similar relationships using the `sizeof...` operator, non-type template parameters, and template constraints.
+For example, a C++ template can require `sizeof...(Rest) + 1 == N` before accepting a variadic argument list.
+Those constraints are evaluated in the template instantiation model rather than Slang's first-class generic and witness system.

 Swift's variadic generics motivate Slang's `each`/`expand` model, but Swift's pack shape model is not directly applicable to Slang's existing generic value